Taha Basry: Club career

-Basry emerged quickly among the generation of the 1960s.
-The Egyptian "Eusebio" (nickname by Egyptian audience) showed his brilliance in the Zamalek’s match against West Ham United in November 1966, which Zamalek won by a score of 5-1, and Basry scored a goal, others goals scored by Hamada Emam (three goals) and Abdel-Karim El-Gohary.
-He played for two seasons, specifically the 2nd season; 1966–67, Basry became a key player for the team.
+Basry emerged quickly among his generation in the 1960s.
+The Egyptian "Eusebio" (nickname by Egyptian audience) performed with excellence in the Zamalek’s match against West Ham United in November 1966, which Zamalek won by a score of 5-1, and Basry scored one goal, while other goals were scored by Hamada Emam (three goals) and Abdel-Karim El-Gohary.
+He played for two seasons from 1966–67, becoming a key player for the team.

 After football activity stopped following the 1967 War.
-He had spent three seasons with Zamalek between training, friendly matches, and foreign trips, Ismaily hired him to participate with them in the African Champions League.
-In 1970-71 season, he obtained the conditional dismissal from Zamalek to play for the Kuwaiti Al Arabi, he played in the AFC Club Championship alongside fellow Egyptian and Zamalek colleague Hassan Shehata, Basry won with his team the Emir Cup once and the Kuwait Joint League twice with Al Arabi, and he continued to play in Kuwait until June 1974.
+He had spent three seasons with Zamalek between training, friendly matches, and foreign trips, when Ismaily hired him to participate with them in the African Champions League.
+In 1970-71 season, he obtained the conditional dismissal from Zamalek to play for the Kuwaiti Al Arabi.
+He played in the AFC Club Championship alongside fellow Egyptian and Zamalek colleague Hassan Shehata.
+His team won the Emir Cup once and the Kuwait Joint League twice with Al Arabi, and he continued to play in Kuwait until June 1974.